 Fishing is popular year-round along this entire stretch of byway; and near Salida, anglers quickly fill their quota of trout every season of the year.
 A tour at Mt.
 Shavano Hatchery will further educate visiting anglers about one of the largest trout hatcheries in the state.
 For a sure catch, look east of town in the area's Gold Medal waters.

 While you’re there, plan a stop within the Salida Creative District to enjoy its historic downtown, artist-owned galleries and studios, one-of-a-kind shops and agritourism efforts like the Salida Farmers Market (Saturdays, early June through mid-October).
-Located in Salida’s heart, see a live performance at SteamPlant Event Center, home to 500 events every year.
+Located in Salida’s heart, see a live performance at SteamPlant Theater & Event Center, home hundreds of events every year.
 Or extend your stay with an overnight booking at DRAM Apothecary’s historic Poor Farm, a renovated 19th-century vacation home with views of the Collegiate Peaks.

 Salida is often known as a recreational haven, but it also happens to be the largest historic district in the state because of its gilded mining connection.
 Take a detour to see the former mining camps of St. Elmo, Vicksburg and Winfield.
 Or visit Hutchinson Homestead & Learning Center and the Salida Museum to uncover its Heart of the Rockies history.

 Next along the byway is Poncha Springs, a small town that once held huge significance for an early Colorado explorer: Zebulon Pike (for which Pikes Peak is named).
 In the winter of 1806, Pike and his party hunkered down here until the snow passed.
 The town commemorates Pike's respite from exploration with a historical marker.